 And so I did challenge my hubby with this one too.
 He tasted it….looked at me….& said: “Not bad,” which is HUGE for him!
 He even took it to work for lunch the next day.
 If that’s not a good testimonial of how good it is, then I don’t know what would be 🙂

-How to Make Cabbage and Kielbasa (Summer Hunter’s Stew)
+How to Make Kielbasa and Cabbage (Summer Hunter’s Stew)

-This Cabbage and Kielbasa dish is pretty simple to make.
+This Kielbasa and Cabbage skillet is pretty simple to make.
 You’ll need:

 - Young new cabbage (it’s the one that you can find from late spring to late summer with green outside leaves);